Euglenophycin: Structure and reactivity

-Euglenophycin produced by euglenoids is a disubstituted piperidine as it is constituted of a piperidine ring with a butanol side chain at the 6th position and a (1E,3E,7Z)-1,3,7-undecatriene side chain at the 2nd position.
-The 2nd position side chain has a conjugated system giving it an absorbance at 238 nm.Both the 2nd and the 6th position in the piperidine ring are chiral centres and thus their combination determines the cis/trans-stereoisomery of the compound.
+Euglenophycin produced by euglenoids is a disubstituted piperidine as it is constituted of a piperidine ring with a butanol side chain at the 6th position and a (1E,3E,7Z)-undeca-1,3,7-triene side chain at the 2nd position.
+The 2nd position side chain has a conjugated system giving it an absorbance at 238 nm.
+Both the 2nd and the 6th position in the piperidine ring are chiral centres and thus their combination determines the cis/trans-stereoisomerism of the compound.
 According to NMR analysis upon extraction, the majority of the euglenophycin produced by euglenoids is in the cis-conformation with respect to the 2nd and 6th position.
-The absolute cis/trans-stereoisomery, however, remains to be discovered.
-Furthermore, each double bond is a centre of E/Z-stereoisomery, which in combination with the cis/trans-stereoisomery gives rise to a total of 12 stereoisomers (in theory).
+The absolute cis/trans-stereoisomerism, however, remains to be discovered.
+Furthermore, each double bond is a centre of E/Z-stereoisomerism, which in combination with the cis/trans-stereoisomerism gives rise to a total of 12 stereoisomers (in theory).

 Although the nitrogen and oxygen atoms are able to form hydrogen bonds, the compound is water insoluble and very stable in organic solvents, which is in accordance with its in silico predicted log(p) value of ~5.6.
 Remarkably, the structure of euglenophycin, except for the butanol side chain, is extremely similar to solenopsin the major constituent of fire ant venom.
 Therefore, the synthesis pathway, reactivity, chemical properties and toxicity of these compounds might resemble each other as well.
 The efficacy of solenopsin as an anti-cancer drug has prompted researchers to investigate the potential of euglenophycin for a similar drug as well.
 The section ‘mechanisms of action’ further elaborates on this aspect.